Ryan Spann: Ultimate Fighting Championship

-Spann made his UFC debut on September 22, 2018, at UFC Fight Night: Santos vs. Anders, facing Luis Henrique, replacing an injured Mark Godbeer.
+Spann made his UFC debut on September 22, 2018, at UFC Fight Night 137, facing Luis Henrique, replacing an injured Mark Godbeer.
 He won the fight via unanimous decision.

 Spann's second UFC fight came on 11 May 2019, 2019 at UFC 237 against Antônio Rogério Nogueira.
 He won the fight via knockout in the first round.

-Spann faced Devin Clark on October 12, 2019, at UFC Fight Night: Joanna vs. Waterson.
+Spann faced Devin Clark on October 12, 2019, at UFC Fight Night 161.
 He won the fight via submission in round two.

 Spann was briefly linked to face Ovince Saint Preux on February 8, 2020, at UFC 247.
 However, promotion matchmakers elected to go in another direction and the pairing was scrapped from the event.
 Instead, Spann was booked against Paul Craig on March 21, 2020, at UFC Fight Night: Woodley vs. Edwards.
 However, the event was cancelled.

 Spann faced Sam Alvey May 9, 2020, at UFC 249.
 Despite getting knocked down in the third round, Spann won the fight via split decision.

 Spann was initially scheduled to face Johnny Walker at UFC Fight Night 176 on September 5, 2020.
 However, Walker tested positive for COVID-19 and the bout was postponed to September 19, 2020, at UFC Fight Night 178.
 Despite dropping Walker twice in the first round, Spann would go onto lose the fight via knockout.

 Spann was expected to face Misha Cirkunov on December 19, 2020, at UFC Fight Night 183.
 However, Cirkunov pulled out in early December due to an injury.
 The fight was rescheduled to March 13, 2021, at UFC Fight Night 187.
 After initially knocking Cirkunov down during the first minute, Spann won the fight via technical knockout in round one.
 This win earned him the Performance of the Night award.

 Spann faced Anthony Smith on September 18, 2021, at UFC Fight Night 192.
 He lost the fight via rear-naked choke submission in round one.

 Spann was scheduled to face Ion Cuțelaba on February 26, 2022, at UFC Fight Night 202.
 However, Spann was pulled from the event due to injury and the bout was rescheduled for UFC on ESPN 36.
 He won the bout via guillotine choke in the first round.
 The win earned Spann his second Performance of the Night bonus award.

 Spann faced Dominick Reyes on November 12, 2022, at UFC 281.
 At the weigh-ins, Spann weighed in at 206.6 pounds, six tenths of a pound over the light heavyweight non-title fight limit.
 The bout proceeded at a catchweight with Spann fined 20% of his purse, which went to his opponent Reyes.
 He won the fight via knockout in the first round.